Guide to Narcissistic Victim Syndrome

 While the fight and flight responses involve taking action against or escaping from the perceived danger, the freeze response causes our bodies to become immobilized as a means of self-preservation.

-This is particularly common when the threat is perceived as inescapable or too overwhelming.
+This is particularly common when the threat is perceived as inescapable or overwhelming.

 1. Inescapable Situation

-In a narcissistic relationship, the victim may feel trapped, believing that there is no way out or that escaping the situation will only lead to further harm.
+In a narcissistic relationship, you may feel trapped, believing that there is no way out or that escaping the situation will only lead to further harm.

-They are often threatened that they or their families will be harmed should they try to leave the relationship.
+You may have been threatened that you or your family will be harmed should you try to leave the relationship, so you feel trapped.

 2. Emotional Manipulation

-Narcissists are known for their ability to create an environment of fear, manipulate and control others, creating an environment where the victim feels powerless and unable to stand up for themselves.
+Narcissists are known for their ability to create an environment of fear, manipulate, and control others, creating an environment where you feel powerless and unable to stand up for yourself.

-There is often a threat of physical violence and so the victim keeps their head down and out of the firing line.
+There is often a threat of physical violence, so keep your head down and out of the firing line.

 3. Fear of Retaliation

-The threat of punishment, either physical or emotional, can be enough to cause the victim to freeze, especially if they have experienced past retaliation for attempting to assert themselves.
+The threat of punishment, either physical or emotional, can be enough to cause you to freeze, especially if you have experienced past retaliation for attempting to assert yourself.

 4. Disconnection from Self